 Note.
 The threshold shall be determined by expenditures for "like-items" in the aggregate over a fiscal year (September 1st through August 31st).
 See FASRG definition of Aggregate.
 The Assistant Business Manager/Purchasing shall review expenditures from all district funds (federal) by "like-item" on at least a weekly basis] to monitor that the district does not exceed any "like-item" categories.
 The district has elected to use a coding system for "like-items" that is similar to the State of Texas Procurement Commodity Codes, plus locally defined codes that may not exist on the Commodity Codes.
 A copy of the district's Like-Item Categories are in the Exhibit Section.
-In addition, vendors in the finance system shall be coded to a primary vendor category.

-The 'like-item' categories shall be entered in the finance system, (such as Skyward Business System), as vendor categories and shall be indicated on every (federal) purchase order as illustrated below.
-The sample requisition indicates that the supplies for Math have been coded to Like-Item Category #393 - Supplies, Instructional, Math.
+The 'like-item" categories shall be entered in the finance system, (such as Skyward Business System), as vendor categories and shall be indicated on every (federal) purchase order as illustrated below.
+The sample requisition indicates that the supplies for Math have been coded to Like-Item Category #282-AC - Supplies, Math, Classroom.

-The CFO shall review annual expenditures from all district funds (local, state and federal) after the close of the fiscal year to determine if any additional "like-item" categories should be added for the following fiscal year.
+The Asst.
+Sup-Finance shall review annual expenditures from all district funds (local, state and federal) after the close of the fiscal year to determine if any additional "like-item" categories should be added for the following fiscal year.
 The budgeted funds by like-item categories may also be helpful in planning for large expenditures in a particular like-item category in a given fiscal year.